Recovery-0ne/COMP1501_Final_Project/README.md

   Carleton University Computer Science Student

   First started programming in high school, taking a special interest in game development.
 Prefers to live on the mechanics side of things, but is comfortable in most areas.
+What began with simple text-based games soon evolved into making 2D, 3D, and even VR games solo or as part of a larger team.

 ---------------
 Omar Amoura: